-The FATF statement of 24 February 2017 identified a number of jurisdictions with strategic AML/CFT deficiencies that have not made sufficient progress in addressing the deficiencies or have not committed to an action plan developed with the FATF to address the deficiencies.
+The FATF statement of 23 June 2017 FATF statement of 3 November 2017-identified a number of jurisdictions with strategic AML/CFT deficiencies that have not made sufficient progress in addressing the deficiencies or have not committed to an action plan developed with the FATF to address the deficiencies.

-Ongoing progress
+Ongoing procgress

-The FATF statement entitled "Improving Global AML/CFT Compliance: on going process", issued on the 18 February 2010 (updated at each FATF Plenary since, with the latest update being on 24 February 2017) identifies a number of jurisdictions as having strategic AML/CFT deficiencies for which they have developed an action plan with the FATF.
+The FATF statement entitled "Improving Global AML/CFT Compliance: ongoing process", "Improving Global AML/CFT Compliance: on going process", issued on the 18 February 2010 (updated at each FATF Plenary since, with the latest update being on 23 June 20173 November 2017) identifies a number of jurisdictions as having strategic AML/CFT deficiencies for which they have developed an action plan with the FATF.
 It also identifies a number of jurisdictions as not having made sufficient progress on their action plans agreed with the FATF.
 Relevant persons' attention is drawn to this statement.